Rayon Sports F.C.

-Rayon Sports Football Club is an association football club from Nyanza, Southern province, Rwanda, now based in Kigali.
-The team currently competes in the Rwanda National Football League, and plays its home games at the Stade Amahoro in Kigali and Kigali Pele Stadium, Nyamirambo.
-For some years, its daily operations were held in the southern province in Nyanza District.
-They've won 9 Rwandan Premier League titles, the 2nd most Premier League titles.
-Throughout its history, the club has won 9 Rwandan Cups, 1 CECAFA Clubs' Cup, 9 peace Cups, 3 Agaciro Cups, 2 Intwali Cups and a Kigali 100 Years' Cup and 1 Father Fraipont memorial tournament.The club is nicknamed GIKUNDIRO, which means 'the favorites.'
-It boasts the largest fanbase in the country, with over 80% of Rwandans, or more than 8 million people, supporting Rayon Sports.
+Rayon Sports Football Club is a professional football club from Nyanza, Southern province, Rwanda.
+It iscurrently based in Kigali.
+They compete in the Rwanda National Football League, and play home games at the Kigali Pele Stadium.
+The Amahoro Stadium is used for selected matches.
+For some years, its offices were located in the southern province in Nyanza District.
+They've won 9 league titles, 9 league cups, 2 CECAFA Kagame Cups, 9 Peace Cups, 3 Agaciro Cups, 2 Intwali Cups, 1 Kigali 100 Years' Cup and 1 Father Fraipont Memorial Tournament.
+The club is nicknamed Gikundiro.
+It boasts the largest fanbase in the country, with more than 80% of Rwandans, over 8 million people supporting Rayon Sports.

 History

-The club was founded in May 1968 in Nyanza, but moved to the nation's capital, Kigali, in 1986 before moving back in 2012 following an agreement with the Nyanza District authorities.
+The club was founded in May 1968 in Nyanza, but moved to the nation's capital, Kigali, in 1986, before moving back in 2012, following an agreement with the Nyanza District authorities.
 Gikundiro spent few months in Nyanza and returned to Kigali where it is based currently.

-In 2012, the club also absorbed Nyanza Football Club, which was relegated from the Rwanda National Football League after the 2011–12 season.
+In 2012, the club also absorbed Nyanza Football Club, which was relegated from the National Football League after the 2011–12 season.